VKS4/Python/README.md

 ## 2D_images_to_3D_model

 Basic layout of a photogrammetry software.
 Currently with only very basic functions.
 Image to grayscale conversion and basic image filtering to find lines and edges.
+The image is loaded up as a system variable, if you would like to use this code you have to make sure to create the system variable in your system.
+It should contain the path to the image.

 ## parallelProcesses